Online Variational Sequential Monte Carlo: Experiments

 \subsection{Deep Generative Model of Moving Agent}

 In this section we study the applicability of {\OVSMC} to more complex and high-dimensional models.
 Inspired by \citet[Section~5.3]{le:2018}, we produced a long and partially observable video sequence, with frames represented by $32\times 32$ arrays, showing a moving agent.
 The motion is similar as the one described in the referenced paper, with the difference that the agent exhibits a stationary behavior by bouncing against the edges of the image.
 The agent is occluded from the image whenever it moves into the central region of the frame, covered by a $16\times 30$ horizontal rectangle.
-The data generation is described in more detail in Section~B.1 in the supplement.

-As in \cite[Section~C.1]{le:2018}, we model the generative process and the proposal through the framework of \textit{variational recurrent neural networks} \citep{chung:2015}, with a similar architecture described in more detail in Section~B.2 of the supplement.
+The data generation is described in more detail in Appendix~\ref{subsec:datagenball}.
+Following \citet[Section~C.1]{le:2018}, we model the generative process and the proposal through the framework of \textit{variational recurrent neural networks} \citep{chung:2015}, with a similar architecture described in more detail in Appendix~\ref{subsec:vrnnball}.

 In this setting, we generated a single video sequence with $T = 10^5$ frames, and processed the same by iterating Algorithm~\ref{algo:ovpf}, with $N=20$ and $L=5$, $T$ times.
 We remark that since we have to run the algorithm for a large number of iterations, it is clearly infeasible---and possibly not even useful---to input the whole history of frames and latent states to the recurrent neural network of the model; instead, we include only a fixed window (of length $40$) of recent frames and states and discard all the previous information.
 This allows the average time and memory requirement per iteration to be kept at a constant value.
-Figure~\ref{fig:elbo_ball} displays the moving average of the incremental ELBOs $(\log( \wgtsum{t}/N))_{t \in \nset}$, where we have chosen a moving-average window of size $500$ to partially smooth both the random fluctuations and the periodical patterns of the video, and we see how this quantity increases with the number of iterations.
-In addition, we provide the same type of plot for two additional videos, generated with different seeds, where no learning is performed but only the incremental ELBOs are evaluated with the previously learned model.
-In addition, a visual illustration of the method's capability to generate likely videos is presented in Section~B.3 in the supplement.